Kentucky Gambling Winnings Tax Calculator 2023: How Much Taxes Do You Owe?

 Below are federal tax rates for a SINGLE person in the U.S.:

-Gambling opportunities in Kentucky are set to expand greatly in September, when Kentucky sports betting opens at retail racetrack locations on September, 7, 2023.
-Kentucky sportsbook apps will follow with a launch date of September 28, 2023.
-So it's about to be even more important to understand Kentucky's specific tax laws for anyone that makes money from gambling.
+Gambling opportunities in Kentucky expanded greatly in September, when Kentucky sports betting opened at retail racetrack locations on September, 7, 2023.
+Kentucky sportsbook apps followed by online sportsbooks going live on September 28, 2023.
+Now that you can bet, its important to understand Kentucky's specific tax laws for anyone that makes money from gambling, including horse race betting.

 In this article, we'll detail exactly what the gambling tax laws are in Kentucky, what bettors need to do to stay within the rules as well as answering all the important questions around gambling tax laws in Kentucky.